smith-sj/ottr/README.md

 Tasks will need to have different states; whether or not a task has been completed will decided whether it is in a ***complete*** or ***incomplete*** state; whether or not the task contains child-tasks will decide whether the task is in a ***parental*** or ***non-parental*** state.
 Depending on a task's state, it will have a different set of actions, or ***default options*** that can be performed on it.

-For example, here is a list of different states a task may be in, folowed by a list of default options that the task will have:
+For example, here is a list of different states a task may be in, followed by a list of default options that the task will have:

 - **Non-parental, incomplete task**: *Complete, Rename, Move, Add Child-Task, Delete*
 - **Parental, complete task**: *Rename, Move, Add Child-Task, Delete*